What We Stand For

-When an issue that affects our lesbian, gay, bisexual and transgender loved ones comes to the forefront of our society's consciousness, the Board of Directors of PFLAG often has or develops a Policy Statement on that topic.
+When an issue that affects our LGBTQ+ loved ones comes to the forefront of our society’s consciousness, the Board of Directors of PFLAG often has or develops a Policy Statement on that topic.

 PFLAG seeks a just world in which all people receive understanding and equal acceptance and protection.
 PFLAG has and will continue to work to change or establish national and state legislation and policies to establish equality and to end discrimination against LGBTQ and other marginalized communities.

 As bills, resolutions or ordinances are planned or introduced in Congress, states or municipalities, PFLAG will continue to work with legislative or executive branches of government to advocate for those that will help to end discrimination in all of its forms as a strong path toward equality for all.
 PFLAG is determined to end abusive or harmful policies, practices and legislation.